- Commanding a Turtle

 The height of capital letters drawn with the LABEL procedure is set to the input.

-Go back up to the TG applet and play with the label, setlabelfont, and setlabelheight commands a bit...
+Go back up to the TG applet and play with these procedures a bit...

 Revisiting Characters As Numbers

-Ok, you now know about words; words can be included in your programs simply by prefixing them with a double quote character (").
-Words can be built using the word operator.
-You now know about sentences; they can be included in your programs by enclosing the words that the sentence consists of within square brackets ([ and ]).
-There is also a sentence operator.
+Ok, one last thing to complete this lesson about text and and ways to play with it in Logo.
+You now know about words; words can be included in your programs simply by prefixing them with a double quote character (").
+Words can also be built using the word operator.
+You know about sentences; they can be included in your programs by enclosing the words that the sentence consists of within square brackets ('[' and ']').
+There is also the sentence operator to combine things into a sentence.

 |ASCII||character||Outputs the integer (between 0 and 127) that represents the character in the ASCII standard code.|